anobi/cppengine/README.md

 # cppengine
-* Wat: C++ and OpenGL newbie learns to make a game engine.
-* Why: Because graphics programming is shiny.

-Completion ETA: about 20 years.
+Just a playground to figure out how to make game engines in c++.

 ### Dependencies
 * OpenGL 3+